ABOUT ZERØTRUST

 Final Score

 The Final Score is the average of the six metrics above.
-While all factors are weighted equally in the math, readers should note that Decentralization + Immutability are the most critical in assessing whether an L1 can be stopped or steered.
+While all factors are weighted equally in the math, readers should note that Decentralization and Immutability are the most critical in assessing whether an L1 can be stopped or steered.

 SMART CONTRACT SCORING